 As it turns out (and I apologize for the repetition for those who have read my previous post on serotonin), food is a crucial source of serotonin.
 Okay, not exactly serotonin but a precursor to serotonin – the molecule that is required to make serotonin – tryptophan.
 Tryptophan is an essential amino acid, which means our bodies cannot produce it: we must get it from food.

 Interestingly, decreased tryptophan levels in the brain (and thus the synthesis of serotonin) increases bulimic urges (or depression) in bulimic and recovered bulimic individuals.
-(A similar study in anorexics have found that acute tryptophan depletion is anxiolytic – or anxiety reducing.
+(A similar study in AN patients have found that acute tryptophan depletion is anxiolytic – or anxiety reducing.
 Of course, one study is hardly enough – I know more have been done, but I need to read more about acute tryptophan depletion to get a better sense of where the consensus lies.)

 And here we come across a hint as to why bulimia is more prevalent in females than males (and this likely extends to eating disorders more generally).